holtzy/data_to_viz/README.md

 Overview
 -----
-From [Data to Viz](https://www.data-to-viz.com) is a classification of chart types based on input data format.
+From [Data to Viz.com](https://www.data-to-viz.com) is a website aiming to help you in your chart decision.
+It classifies most of the chart types based on their input data format.
 It comes in the form of a decision tree leading to a set of potentially appropriate visualizations to represent your dataset.

 <br>